ehmicky/dev-tasks/README.md

 [![Mastodon](https://img.shields.io/badge/-Mastodon-808080.svg?logo=mastodon&colorA=404040&logoColor=9590F9)](https://fosstodon.org/@ehmicky)
 [![Medium](https://img.shields.io/badge/-Medium-808080.svg?logo=medium&colorA=404040)](https://medium.com/@ehmicky)

-Automated development tasks (linting, testing, building) used in my own projects.
+Automated development tasks (linting, testing, building) for JavaScript code (Node.js and/or browsers).

+This is used in my own projects.
 This is not meant to be shared and semantic versioning is not followed.

 The task runner is [Gulp](https://gulpjs.com/), but you don't need to know Gulp to use these tasks.